openethereum/openethereum.github.io/Wallet-Remote-Access.md

    $ parity signer new-token
    ```

-NOTE: Parity will accept only connections coming to correct interface (IP), if you want to listen on multiple interfaces (IP=`0.0.0.0`; again - not recommended) you need to run with additional flags like: `--unsafe-expose`
+NOTE: Parity will accept only connections coming to correct interface (IP) if you want to listen on multiple interfaces (IP=`0.0.0.0`; again - not recommended) you need to run with additional flags like: `--unsafe-expose`